PrefectHQ/prefect-aws/docs/ecs_guide.md

 - An AWS account with permissions to create ECS services and IAM roles.
 - The AWS CLI installed on your local machine.
 You can [download it from the AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 - An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) to host both the worker and the flow runs it submits.
-This guide use the default cluster.
+This guide uses the default cluster.
 To create your own follow [this guide](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create_cluster.html).
 - A [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) configured for your ECS tasks.
 This guide uses the default VPC.

 ## Step 1: Set up an ECS work pool

-Before setting up the worker, create a simple [work pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) of type ECS for the worker to pull work from.
-If doing so from CLI be sure to [auth into prefect cloud](https://docs.prefect.io/latest/cloud/cloud-quickstart/#log-into-prefect-cloud-from-a-terminal).
+Before setting up the worker, create a [work pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) of type ECS for the worker to pull work from.
+If doing so the from CLI be sure to [auth into prefect cloud](https://docs.prefect.io/latest/cloud/cloud-quickstart/#log-into-prefect-cloud-from-a-terminal).

 Create a work pool from the CLI: